Causal inference with misspecified exposure mappings: separating definitions and assumptions: Lack of positivity

 be the proportion of such units in the sample.

 As for assignment probabilities that approaches zero, we must consider the rate at which they do so.
 The following norm-like quantity captures the average rate of convergence towards zero:

 The quantities $\zpravge$ and $\zprmome$ allow us to weaken the positivity assumption in a controllable way.
-In particular, Condition~\ref{cond:positivity} is the same as $\zpravge = 0$ and $\lim_{\exppimom \to \infty} \zprmome \leq \constpi < \infty$.
+In particular, Condition~\mainref{cond:positivity} is the same as $\zpravge = 0$ and $\lim_{\exppimom \to \infty} \zprmome \leq \constpi < \infty$.
 The following proposition shows that neither part is necessary for consistency.
 But the weakening comes at the cost of potentially slower convergence rates.
 This is captured by a strengthening of the definition of the design dependence, namely

-This extended definition collapses to Definition~\ref{def:design-dependence} when $q = 1$, but generally $\ddepe = \littleO[\big]{\ddepexte}$ when $q > 1$.
-Thus, Condition~\ref{cond:limited-design-dependence} using $\ddepexte$ when $q > 1$ is stronger than the original version.
+This extended definition collapses to the definition in Condition~\mainref{cond:limited-design-dependence} when $q = 1$, but generally $\ddepe = \littleO[\big]{\ddepexte}$ when $q > 1$.
+Thus, $\ddepexte = \littleO{1}$ when $q > 1$ is stronger than the original condition.
 Extending the results in \citet{Delevoye2020Consistency} to a setting with interference, this additional machinery admits a proof of consistency without positivity.